reugalabf/PoMA/README.md

-# PoMA
-Poor Man's API
+# PoMA: Poor Man's API

 **PoMA** is a simple API that makes it possible to **set** and **get** variables from a running system.
 PoMA is implemented on top TCP sockets.

 It is motivated by the need to manage the configuration of dedicated devices (such as IoT devices) without using a local web server, i.e. a web servers running on the device.

 PoMA is based on the idea of *Topics*.
 For every Topic the system can handle two different kind of operations: **get** and **set**.
 There is also another operation to **list** available Topics.

+Developers using PoMA are required to provide getter and the setter for each Topic.

 ## Operations